2 Minutes With ... Felix Richter and Tim Gordon, Co-CCOs of Droga5

 Your favorite creative project you've ever worked on.

 • Felix: My favorite project is one that never saw the light of day.
 A few years ago, right after creating a music video trilogy for Paul Kalkbrenner, my art director partner Alex Nowak and I were asked to pitch a concept to the band Grizzly Bear.
 We developed a film series that was based on the Ernst Juenger novel On the Marble Cliffs and a Caspar David Friedrich painting of the same name.
 It featured a dramatic battle between an evil forester and two herbalist brothers and their respective armies of dogs.
-This was interwoven with a story about a pregnant girl having a beautiful dance with a mighty octopus underwater.
 The project never made it past the treatment stage, but I still look at the deck from time to time and get a good feeling from it.
 I think it's the best work Alex and I have done together.
 I hope we get to make it one day.

 • Tim: I've been fortunate to work on some amazing projects, everything from Under Armour's "Phelps" and "Curry" to all of the New York Times work from the past four years, but I would still say one of the things I'm most proud of is Puma's "After Hours Athlete."
 Yes, it is from years ago, but there is just something so lovely and pure about it.
 Plus it's a good anthem for 2021, I think.